Galaxy S20 Ultra review: Impressive but impractical

 I mostly used the S20 Ultra for messaging, Instagram and Twitter as well as taking a ton of photos and videos.
 The Snapdragon 865 chipset held up well in general, and the phone only stalled once when I was trying to switch camera modes while a video was still saving.
 To push the S20 Ultra harder, I played a round of Call Of Duty Mobile while recording the screen, and then quickly tried to edit the video.
 Unsurprisingly, the phone managed all that without a hiccup.

 Since it is a Galaxy S flagship after all, the Ultra also offers features from older stablemates like an in-display fingerprint sensor, reverse wireless charging and Bixby Routines -- you know, in case you found that useful.
 You'll also get the standard set of pre-loaded apps from Samsung, Google and Microsoft, but for some reason Netflix and Facebook also come installed.
 That's fine, most people use these apps.
-But for those who don't, or if you're against Facebook on principle (like I am), bad news: you can't uninstall either.
+But for those who don't, or if you're against Facebook on principle (like I am), bad news: You can't uninstall either.
 Your only option is to disable them, which removes them from your app drawer and silences notifications.
 Still, that's a relatively minor gripe.

 The S20 Ultra is a bombastic device with a feature list boasting big numbers like 108 megapixels, 100x zoom, 8K video, 120Hz screen and 5G support.
 These are the best specs you can get for cameras, displays and connectivity today.
 And for people who care only about getting the best of the best (aside from the camera anyway), the S20 Ultra is an excellent device.